WiiMake/WiiMix/Source/Core/DolphinQt/WiiMix/ROADMAP.md

 [] - Figure out access; DB API?
 Does the server REALLY need to be a PRIVATE submodule if everything's abstracted already?
 [] - Since we only need exception handling for the server, can we enable it exclusively for that build target?
 [] - Database snapshots (for recovery/backup)
+[] - Tests!
+[] - Optimize pulling objectives or waiting screen or something [] - Build in a UI in account window for objective history [] - Polish player account windows (i.e. support for profile pics) [] - Leaderboard on the WiiMix website